rigetti/pyquil/docs/source/basics.rst

     executable = qc.compile(p)

 We are able to compile our program, even with ``theta`` still not specified.
-Now we want to run our program with ``theta`` filled in for, say, 200 values between 0 and 2 \\pi.
+Now we want to run our program with ``theta`` filled in for, say, 200 values between :math:`0` and :math:`2\pi`.
 We demonstrate this below.

 .. code:: python